What: Big Diablo Loop (BDL), a long loop hike through a least 55 parks.

 Notes for Potential Hikers

 In order to design the BDL James spent time over the course of a year studying park maps, satellite imagery, and Google street view.
-We took a scouting trip to investigate tricky sections.
+We took a scouting trip to investigate a couple of ambiguous areas.
 The big challenge was finding satisfactory links between parks, staying on various trail corridors and keeping off of roads as much as possible.
 Some of the links are not obvious from just glancing at a map, such as highway crossings enabled by unmapped pedestrian underpasses.

 The route visits over 55 distinct parks including a National Historic Site, a State Park, many East Bay Regional Park District preserves, local city parks and recreation areas, land trust properties, non-motorized trail corridors, and water district properties.
-By piecing all of these together, road walking on a paved public road or on a sidewalk directly next to a street is reduced to a bit less than 15 miles; the longest piece is about 1.6 miles.
+By piecing all of these together, road walking on a paved public road or on a sidewalk directly next to a street is reduced to a bit less than 12 miles; the longest piece is about 1.6 miles.
 Even though the route traverses Union City/Fremont, Livermore, and Walnut Creek, very little of it is on city streets because each of those towns has cross-town trail corridors.
+Some of the trails on the Loop are paved bike paths.

 In many parks, there are numerous alternative ways to get from Point A to Point B; our choices were often arbitrary and there are many variations that could lengthen or shorten the route.
 Hike your own hike.

 The loop passes over three significant East Bay summits: Mission Peak, Rose Peak, and Mt.
 Diablo.
-There are many additional high points that provide vistas as well, sometimes with spectacular panoramic views over much of the Bay Area.
+There are many additional high points that provide fine vistas as well, sometimes with spectacular panoramic views over much of the Bay Area.
+From several high points, on clear days, the Sierra Nevada can be seen.

-Habitats vary and include open grassland, oak savanna, oak woodland, riparian corridors, coniferous forest, redwood groves, chaparral, and 100 year old eucalyptus plantations.
+Habitats vary and include open grassland, oak savannah, oak woodland, riparian corridors, coniferous forest, redwood groves, chaparral, and 100 year old eucalyptus plantations.
 Some areas have active cattle grazing.

 The BDL is a loop that can be started and completed at any point and walked in either direction.
 We use public transit whenever possible and since bus service from Palo Alto is fast and frequent to Fremont/Union City, we elected to start our walk there.
 The CalTopo map and route notes are written starting in Fremont and walking counter-clockwise.